Stephen E. Sokach, 71, of West Pittston rose into the Kingdom of God with Jesus on Easter Sunday, March 31, 2013, surrounded by his loving family.

 In addition to his parents, he was preceded in death by his sister, Joan, and his brother, Jack.

 He is survived by his devoted wife, Judy.
-For 48 years, they conquered the world together.
+Together for 48 years, they conquered the world together.
 There was nothing they couldn't accomplish.
 They loved to spend Saturday nights, date night, eating at at their favorite restaurants.
-The rest of the week, though, was devoted to their children and grandchildren.
-Sunday was always ""family day"" and always started at church.
+But the rest of the week was devoted to their children and grandchildren.
+Sunday was always "family day" and always started at church.
 He was proudest when he was surrounded by his whole family.

 His heart remains with Judy forever.

-Friends may call today from 2 to 4 and 7 to 9 p.m. at Howell-Lussi Funeral Home, 509 Wyoming Ave., West Pittston.
-Funeral services will be held Thursday at 9:30 a.m. from the Howell-Lussi Funeral Home with a Mass of Christian Burial at 10 a.m. in Corpus Christi Parish, Immaculate Conception Church, 605 Luzerne Ave., West Pittston.
+Friends may call from 2 to 4 and 7 to 9 p.m.
+Wednesday at Howell-Lussi Funeral Home, 509 Wyoming Ave., West Pittston.
+Funeral services will be held at 9:30 a.m.
+Thursday from Howell-Lussi Funeral Home, with a Mass of Christian Burial at 10 a.m. in Corpus Christi Parish, Immaculate Conception Church, 605 Luzerne Ave., West Pittston.
 Interment will be at Mount Olivet Cemetery, West Wyoming.